lexibank/chacontukanoan/README.md

 Cite the source dataset as

 > T. Chacon.
 (2014).
 A revised proposal of Proto-Tukanoan consonants and Tukanoan family classification.
-Journal of American Lingusitics 80.3, pp. 275–322. doi: https://doi.org/10.1086/676393
+Journal of American Linguistics 80.3, pp. 275–322. doi: https://doi.org/10.1086/676393

 This dataset is licensed under a GPL-3.0 license